JakeSCahill/redpanda-doc-detective-training/README.md

 ## How tests work

-Tests use a JSON format where each test is a series of steps.
+Tests use a JSON format, and each test is a series of steps.
 Each step defines an action, such as:

-- `setVariables`: Loads environment variables for future test steps to use.
+- `setVariables`: Loads environment variables for future test steps.
 - `goTo`: Navigates to a specific URL.
 - `find`: Locates elements on the page and optionally clicks them.
 - `typeKeys`: Simulates typing (including special keys like `$ENTER$`).
-- `wait`: Pauses test execution, for example to wait for a page to finish loading.
+- `wait`: Pauses test execution, such as waiting for a page to finish loading.

 Each action has properties associated with it.
-For example the `find` action has a required `selector` property that tells Doc Detective which element on the page it needs to find for the step to pass.
+For example, the `find` action has a required `selector` property that tells Doc Detective which element on the page it needs to find for the step to pass.
 The `selector` property takes CSS selectors.
 For example, this selector tells Doc Detective to find an element with the `title` attribute called `Search`.

 ```json
 {